-You don't have to pay duty on everything you buy while you're on vacation, because the government recognizes that sometimes there are things you can't buy in Canada, and that you need some souvenirs for you and your friends' townhomes in Toronto.
+You don't have to pay duty on everything you buy while you're on vacation, because the government recognizes that sometimes there are things you can't buy in Canada, and that you need some souvenirs for you and your friends.
 For this reason, you are allowed to bring a certain dollar value of goods back with you which differs depending on the length of your stay (this is to discourage cross-border shopping trips while still encouraging vacations).

 Some goods are subject to extra restrictions.
 The stick on badges you got at your conference are fine, but you can only bring 1.5L of alcohol and 200 cigarettes back.
 Some items are completely prohibited, such as guns, weapons, and certain meats, fruits, and plants.